AMKID -- a large KID-based camera at the APEX telescope

 \section{Data processing and calibration}

-The readout outputs the complex gain coefficient (S$_{21}$) of a set of tones placed at the KID resonant frequencies.
-The S$_{21}$ time streams need to be converted into the fractional frequency shift of the KID resonance, $dF/F$, which is proportional to the received power signal for small deviations around the average value.
-This is the case during regular observations as the astronomical signal is a small variation above the atmospheric load.
-This process requires several steps that are described in this section.
+The readout outputs the complex gain coefficient (S$_{21}$) for a set of tones placed at the KID resonant frequencies.
+The S$_{21}$ time streams must be converted into the fractional frequency shift of the KID resonance, $dF/F$, which is proportional to the received power signal for small deviations around the average value \citep[see][]{Calvo2013}.
+This is the case during regular observations, as the astronomical signal constitutes a small variation above the atmospheric load.
+This process requires several steps, described in this section.